About the Authors

 Dr. JB Dyas

-Additionally, Dyas has written for DownBeat magazine and other national music publications, presented clinics and performed at a number of International Association for Jazz Education (IAJE) and Jazz Education Network (JEN) Annual Conferences, co-founded the International Sisters in Jazz Collegiate Competition, served on the Smithsonian Institution's Task Force for Jazz Education in America, and contributed the chapter “Defining Jazz Education” to the biography, "David Baker - A Legacy in Music."
-Dyas recently introduced his “What is Jazz and Why It’s Important to the World” lecture for International Jazz Day, for which he annually presents education events in conjunction with the Hancock Institute and the United Nations Educational, Scientific and Cultural Organization (UNESCO).
-He also has created a series of teacher-training jazz education videos (all available at jbdyas.com), including a national webinar along with Herbie Hancock and US Secretary of Education Miguel Cardona on the importance of jazz education in our public schools.
+Dyas recently introduced his “What is Jazz and Why It’s Important to the World” lecture for International Jazz Day, for which he annually presents education events all over the world in conjunction with the Hancock Institute and the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+He also has led numerous jazz informances at the US Department of Education highlighting the importance of music education in our public schools, including a national webinar with jazz great Herbie Hancock and US Secretary of Education Miguel Cardona which has now had over 500,000 views on YouTube.

 the thelonious monk institute of jazz